Yu-Eric-Lin/Email-to-Future-Self/README.md

 3. **Set Up the Database:**
    ```
-   python manage.py migrate
    ```

 4. **Run the Application:**
    ```
    python main.py
    ```
-   also tried this if you got different version:
+   also try this if you got different version or you got an error:
    ```
    python3 main.py
    ```